Sunday, March 10, 2013

 The first thing that gave this title some promise was its license.
 Last Battle was actually Fist of the Northstar.
 Not to be confused with any other game of the same name.
 This is certainly not a port.
 No one would have elected to repeat this on more than one console after seeing the results.
 From what I understand, the Fist of the Northstar license could not be obtained in the States, so they decided instead to base it off the final Narnia book by C.S.
 Lewis….

 Not really.
 Just wanted to see if you’re still awake.
-But a bunch of kids dying on a subway at the beginning might have given this game a bit more appeal.
+But a bunch of kids dying on a subway at the beginning might have made this game more memorable.

 The worst part actually is that the anime had all the elements to make a really good game.
 I haven’t played the Taxan game for NES but I hope they made much better use of the license.